 We may also use taping if you are struggling with pain and orthotics if we feel your footwear is a factor in your Achilles Tendon pain.

 Return to Running

 At Core Body Clinic the focus of our Sports Physiotherapists is to work with you to get you back running.
-We will NEVER say don’t run.
+We will NEVER say don’t run unless we truly belive it will do you harm.
 If you are a keen runner then we will aim to get you running again at the earliest possible convenience.

 We can manage your pain and symptoms with effective strategies like appropriate footwear, taping, load management (how much running and how much exercise you should do) and direct therapies (Massage, ultrasound).